• Skip to primary navigation

 Instructions

-3. Add the crushed tomatoes, vegetable broth, heavy cream, and salt and pepper.
-Stir until everything is fully combined.
+• Add the crushed tomatoes, vegetable broth, heavy cream, and salt and pepper.
+Stir until everything is well combined.

 Notes